tlwilliams895/lchs/src/chapters/loops/for-loops.rst

 .. index:: ! zero-based indexing

-Iterating a certain number of times is a very common thing to do, and Python gives us a special built-in ``range`` keyword that provides a sequence of values for the for loop variable to use.
+Iterating a certain number of times is a very common thing to do, and Python gives us the built-in ``range`` keyword to provide a set of values for the loop variable to use.

 The sequence provided by ``range`` always starts with ``0``.
 If you ask for ``range(4)``, then you will get 4 values starting with 0.
 In other words, 0, 1,